Settlements

 -

-Non-standard percentage salary rates, such as overtime beyond the workday hours or hours exceeding the number of hours in a workday.
+Non-standard percentage salary rates, such as overtime beyond the workday hours or hours exceeding the number of workday hours.

 NOTE: If the employee is not a company employee, their settlement is carried out according to the terms contained in the subcontractor agreement.